3 Major Advantages of Going to College in Atlanta, GA

 Not many places in the southeastern U.S. are home to such a fascinating mix of successful and emerging industries.
 Metro Atlanta stands out from a lot of other regions because of that diversity.
 Qualified workers from many different backgrounds are able to flourish in this part of Georgia thanks to the compelling variety of career sectors.

 For example, did you know that metro Atlanta is a major player in the rapidly developing bioscience industry.
 And the sustained growth and success of the region creates hundreds of opportunities for people in the skilled trades, culinary arts, and business, financial, and legal professions.
 The area even has a fairly sizeable manufacturing sector.

 But some of the most vibrant and exciting industries in Atlanta and the surrounding region might be:

 - Healthcare—This industry is huge.
 In fact, metro Atlanta's healthcare and social assistance sector employs the second-highest number of people in the region.
 In 2015, that number was 255,345.
 Plus, based on projections for 2014-2024, 8 out of the top 15 fastest-growing occupations in the region are related to healthcare, including physical therapist assistants which ranks number two with expected employment growth of over 60 percent.2

-- Film, television, and digital media—Georgia's creative industries generate total revenue of about $29 billion and support more than 116,000 jobs.
-In fact, various companies throughout the Atlanta region specialize in fun areas like interactive media, design, and entertainment.
-In 2015, the state's entertainment sector supported more than 30,000 jobs, and the TV and film industry alone generated over six billion dollars.3
+- Film, television, and digital media—Georgia's creative industries generate total revenue of about $37 billion and support 200,000 jobs.3 In fact, various companies throughout the Atlanta region specialize in fun areas like interactive media, design, and entertainment.

 - Information technology (IT)—Metro Atlanta's high-tech sector is growing at one of the fastest rates in the country thanks to the success of over 13,000 companies that specialize in areas such as healthcare IT, communications, information security, and software development for logistics, smart grids, and content analytics.
 On its own, Georgia's health IT sector—a national leader—accounts for about 30,000 jobs and over 200 companies.1

 2. An Abundance of Job Opportunities